 I visited Maverick almost every day during my week in Phoenix, picking up flat whites to go in my Therma Cup when heading into the office, with one for the road in my Global WAKEcup on Saturday morning.
 On my first visit, on Monday, I was able to linger, trying the Runaway blend from Tucson’s Yellow Brick Coffee, first in a flat white, then on its own.
 The coffee and milk went very well together, while on its own, it made for a well-rounded espresso with a little bit of a kick.

 I also sampled the filter coffee.
-The bulk-brew was quite bold, but not really to my taste, whereas I absolutely enjoyed to the hand-brewed coffees I had.
+The batch brew was quite bold, but not really to my taste, whereas I absolutely adored the hand-brewed coffees I had.
 On Friday, I popped in a for late lunch of avocado on toast, a single slice of toast with smashed avocado, topped with sun-dried tomatoes, pickled red onion and micro-greens.
 Very tasty and, for a country where I’m used to massive portions, it was a pleasingly reasonable size.
 I paired this with a V60 of a Guatemalan from Vancouver’s 49th Parallel, which was slightly darker than I expected, and more than held its own as it cooled.

 However, the absolute best was a wonderful naturally-processed Ethiopian Kidane from Olympia Coffee in Washington State.
 I had this through the Aeropress on Wednesday afternoon and it was awesome, a rich, complex, fruity coffee.